-Whereas the modern heart of Prague beats in Wenceslas Square, the city’s past is kept very much alive in the Old Town Square.
-Although it has inevitable become in some ways a tourist trap – what with its top dollar ice cream stalls, never-ending parties of guided tours, and invading Segways (look out for these contraptions) – one cannot help but marvel at the immense amount of preserved history to be found huddled in this one small space.
+Whereas the modern heart of Prague beats in Wenceslas Square, the city’s past is kept alive in the Old Town Square.
+Although it has inevitably become in some ways a tourist trap – what with its top dollar ice cream stalls, never-ending parties of guided tours, and invading Segways (look out for these contraptions) – one cannot help but marvel at the immense amount of preserved history to be found huddled in this one small space.

-The Old Town Square has always been a centre of celebration.
-Nowadays, crowds throng here for the final of an international ice hockey match, or to take in the delights of the Christmas market, but in the past, people assembled for arguably more decisive moments, such as the welcoming in of the foundation of the Republic of Czechoslovakia in 1918, and 1989’s wild celebrations in which Czechs rung in the return of democracy to their country.
+The Old Town Square has always been a centre of the celebration.
+Nowadays, crowds throng here for the final of an international ice hockey match, or to take in the delights of the Christmas market, but in the past, people assembled for arguably more decisive moments, such as the welcoming in of the foundation of the Republic of Czechoslovakia in 1918, and 1989’s wild celebrations in which Czechs rang in the return of democracy to their country.

 Yet the Square is not just a centre of celebration; it also harbours a much darker history – one of invasion, execution and defenestration (more of which in a moment).